 4.7.
 Institutional Boards of Trustees Are Authorized to:

 4.7.1.
-Facilities Master Plans: Review and approve institutional campus facilities master plans before they are forwarded to the State Board of Regents.
+Facilities Master Plans: Review and approve institutional campus facilities master plans before they are forwarded to the Board of Higher Education.

 4.7.2.
-Requests for Appropriated Funds: Review and approve all institutional requests for funds for capital facilities to be appropriated by the State Legislature through the State Building Board before these requests are forwarded to the State Board of Regents.
+Requests for Appropriated Funds: Review and approve all institutional requests for funds for capital facilities to be appropriated by the State Legislature through the State Building Board before these requests are forwarded to the Board of Higher Education.

 4.7.3.
 Inconsistent Projects: Review and approve all other institutional proposals relating to planning or construction of capital facilities, or major remodeling of existing capital facilities that require State Building Board approval and/or legislative project approval, regardless of the source of funds to be used for such activity, except to the extent that responsibility has been delegated to the institutional President as specified below in section 4.8.
-These actions will be reported to the State Board of Regents monthly as a part of the institutional Board of Trustees minutes, and will include planning and budget guide reports in the form prescribed by the Commissioner or other appropriate description and justification.
-If such construction or remodeling is contrary to or will require substantial change in the approved academic or facility master plans, is inconsistent with the role assignment of the institution involved, or is not in accord with previously approved institutional goals or objectives, these proposals must be forwarded to the State Board of Regents by the institutional President, together with the institutional Board of Trustees’ recommendations, for review and action by the Regents.
+These actions will be reported to the Board of Higher Education monthly as a part of the institutional Board of Trustees minutes, and will include planning and budget guide reports in the form prescribed by the Commissioner or other appropriate description and justification.
+If such construction or remodeling is contrary to or will require substantial change in the approved academic or facility master plans, is inconsistent with the role assignment of the institution involved, or is not in accord with previously approved institutional goals or objectives, these proposals must be forwarded to the Board of Higher Education by the institutional President, together with the institutional Board of Trustees’ recommendations, for review and action by the Board members.

 4.7.4.
 Architects: Recommend the appointment of architects to the State Building Board for all approved construction or remodeling projects requiring State Building Board approval.